How to Get a Small Business Loan

 Learn to Spot and Avoid Predatory Business Loans

 Stay away from blanket liens and other predatory practices.
 A blanket lien is essentially you agreeing that a lender can come after any and all business and personal assets under your control should you default on the business loan.
-Protect yourself by reading our guide, What is a Predatory Business Loan?

 It is important to do your due diligence and find out which loan will serve your business best.
 Keep in mind that not all business loans are created equal.
 Like with personal loans, even with business loans, there are predatory lenders out there just waiting to take advantage of a small business owner who hasn’t done their homework.